n0tsiege/rocademption/README.md

 ## **Features**

-	- Waiting/Queue list integrating a points system,
+	- Waiting/Queue list integrating a points system
-	- The player with the most points enters as soon as a place is released on the server,
+	- The player with the most points enters as soon as a place is released on the server
-	- Players gradually earn points as they wait on the queue list,
+	- Players gradually earn points as they wait on the queue list
-	- Players gradually lose points as soon as they enter in the server,
+	- Players gradually lose points as soon as they enter in the server
-	- Privileged access with steamid (additional points) settable,
+	- Privileged access with steamid (additional points) settable
-	- Emoji system to allow visibility in case of client freeze,
+	- Emoji system to allow visibility in case of client freeze
-	- Lottery system with additional points if 3 identical emojis,
+	- Lottery system with additional points if 3 identical emojis
-	- Anti-spam system,
+	- Anti-spam system
-	- Check if Steam is open.
+	- Check if Steam is open

 ## **Installation**

-- Drag'N Drop the **rocademption** folder in your FiveM's resources folder,
+- Drag'N Drop the **rocademption** folder in your server's resources folder,
-- In your server.cfg: ```start rocademption```,
+- In your server.cfg: ```ensure rocademption```,
-- Desactivate the **hardcap** resource (already included in rocademption),
+- Deactivate the **hardcap** resource (already included in rocademption),
 - Set the config.lua the way you want,
 - Enjoy ♥.